Motion

 Motion tokens

-PatternFly component animations are created using design tokens that cover the different elements of an animation, including duration, delay, and timing.
-Like we do with color tokens, we implement motion by using semantic tokens, which are built off of base tokens.
-Motion tokens begin with --pf-t--global--motion--
+PatternFly component animations are created using design tokens that specify duration, delay, and timing.
+We implement motion by using semantic tokens, which are built off of base tokens.
+Semantic motion tokens begin with --pf-t--global--motion--

 Duration

 Duration tokens specify the length of time that different animation should take to complete.
-There are predefined duration tokens based on the type of animation, shown in the following table;
+We offer predefined duration tokens based on each type of animation.

 Animation